VenkateshUV/NLP_Classification_of_YELP_Reviews/README.md

 •	Performed exploratory analysis using Python’s seaborn library for data visualization

 •	Trained database using scikit-learn package and utilized functions Multinomial Naive’s Bayesian

+Received an accuracy of 92% using Multinomial Naive’s Bayesian Algorithm